lowerated/L-M-6-Lowerated/readme.md

 ## Example Output

 ```
-To rate the reviews, the algorithm will cost: 0.0001195 $

 {'Cinematography': 0.7, 'Direction': 0.0, 'Story': 0.5, 'Characters': 0.8, 'Production Design': 0.9, 'Unique Concept': 0.0, 'Emotions': -0.4}
 ```